Are You Ready To BUILD With Us?

 Now in its second round, BUILD is one of the nation’s most promising efforts to improve health in vulnerable neighborhoods.
 By aligning funding, capacity building, and multi-sector partnerships—between community organizations, hospital systems, and local health departments—participating communities target upstream factors that impact health, increase health equity, and lower health care costs.

-BUILD was launched by The Advisory Board Company, the Colorado Health Foundation, the de Beaumont Foundation, The Kresge Foundation, and the Robert Wood Johnson Foundation.
+BUILD was launched by The Advisory Board Company, Colorado Health Foundation, the de Beaumont Foundation, The Kresge Foundation, and the Robert Wood Johnson Foundation.
 Since then, we have been joined by the Blue Cross and Blue Shield of North Carolina Foundation, Episcopal Health Foundation, Interact for Health, Mid-Iowa Health Foundation, New Jersey Health Initiatives, Telligen Community Initiative, and the W.K.
 Kellogg Foundation.

 What are the advantages to partnering with the BUILD Health Challenge?